um-grex/grex-docs/content/docs/localit/_index.md

 IST provides a number of services related to Administrative IT, Teaching, and Research Computing as well.

-For more information about IST, please visit [UM IST help website](http://umanitoba.ca/ist/help/) and [IST service catalog](http://umanitoba.ca/ist/service_catalogue/).
+For more information about IST, please visit [UM IST Help](http://umanitoba.ca/ist/help/ "UM IST Help") website and [IST service catalog](http://umanitoba.ca/ist/service_catalogue/ "IST service catalog").

 ## Resources provided by the Libraries

-Libraries provide a variety of services relaed to Research Data Management, as well as a GIS service: [UM Libraries Research Services](https://libguides.lib.umanitoba.ca/researchservices)
+Libraries provide a variety of services relaed to Research Data Management, as well as a GIS service: [UM Libraries Research Services](https://libguides.lib.umanitoba.ca/researchservices "UM Libraries Research Services").

 ## Faculties IT representatives